edobranov/graphmatrix/ReadMe.md

 The paths are depicted in the format of `<vertex> (<emitted edge>) -> ...`

-## Inner Workings & Data Structure Design
+## Inner Workings, Data Structure & Algorithm Design

 #### Core Files